Our Baltic cruise on Celebrity Silhouette in June/July took us to Stockholm for two days…

 Back onboard we picked up some cocktails and headed to our balcony – the sail out of Stockholm is beautiful – there’s quite a bit of that in our video below!

-We absolutely love Stockholm – it’s hard to fit in everything the city has to offer when visiting on a cruise, even when you’re overnight in port, so we recommend landing your trip and your travel around the city to make the best of your time here.
+We absolutely love Stockholm – it’s hard to fit in everything the city has to offer when visiting on a cruise, even when you’re overnight in port, so we recommend planning your trip and your travel around the city to make the best of your time here.

 A bit about our frustrating Hop On-Hop Off experience…

 So, the blummin buses!
 We’d opted for the Sightseeing Hop On-Hop Off buses operated by Stromma Stockholm – it’s important to note there is another hop on-hop off company ‘Red Buses’ and they look much the same and this seems to cause much confusion for tourists.
-For the tickets were being sold at the port by reps outside the port building.
+The tickets were being sold at the port by reps outside the port building.
 We queried the price, asking if there were any offers, and they sent us round the corner to the bus where we got a better price – weird!

 Anyway, off we went, happily knowing that we could get around the city easily by just hopping on and off – or so we thought!
 When we swapped the bus for the boat, we had to wait 30 minutes for the boat, yet from the reps at the port we had the impression they were every 20 minutes – we let that go, 10 minutes isn’t much after all.